PrincewillDev/alx-low_level_programming/0x1A-hash_tables/README.md

     2-key_index.c: This function hashes the key, gets the index and return the index or hash value of the key.

     3-3-hash_table_set.c: This function adds an element to the hash table and handles collision with chaining

+    4-4-hash_table_get.c: This function retrives the value associated with a key at an index slot